Flow invariants in the classification of Leavitt path algebras: Sufficient conditions for Morita equivalence between purely infinite simple unital Leavitt path algebras

 Much of the heavy lifting required to achieve our first goal is provided by deep, fundamental work in flow dynamics.
 We collect up all the relevant facts in the following few results, then state as Corollary \ref{flowsequenceforLPAs} the conclusion we need to achieve our goal.
 (Following Franks, we state some results in the language of matrices.
 Statements about non-negative integer matrices may be interchanged with statements about directed graphs by exchanging $E$ for its incidence matrix $A_E$ as described in the Introduction.)

-\begin{defi} {\rm We call a graph transformation {\it standard} if it is one of these six types: in-splitting, in-amalgamation, out-splitting, out-amalgamation, expansion, and contraction.
-Analogously, we call a function which transforms a non-negative integer matrix $A$ to a non-negative integer matrix $B$ {\it standard} if the corresponding graph operation from $E_A$ to $E_B$ is standard. } \end{defi}
+\begin{defis} {\rm We call a graph transformation {\it standard} if it is one of these six types: in-splitting, in-amalgamation, out-splitting, out-amalgamation, expansion, and contraction.
+Analogously, we call a function which transforms a non-negative integer matrix $A$ to a non-negative integer matrix $B$ {\it standard} if the corresponding graph operation from $E_A$ to $E_B$ is standard. } \end{defis}

-\begin{defi} {\rm If $E$ and $F$ are graphs, a {\it flow equivalence from $E$ to $F$} is a sequence $E = E_0 \rightarrow E_1 \rightarrow \cdots \rightarrow E_n = F$ of graphs and standard graph transformations which starts at $E$ and ends at $F$.
+\begin{defis} {\rm If $E$ and $F$ are graphs, a {\it flow equivalence from $E$ to $F$} is a sequence $E = E_0 \rightarrow E_1 \rightarrow \cdots \rightarrow E_n = F$ of graphs and standard graph transformations which starts at $E$ and ends at $F$.
 We say that $E$ and $F$ are {\it flow equivalent} in case there is a flow equivalence from $E$ to $F$.
-Analogously, a flow equivalence between matrices $A$ and $B$ is defined to be a flow equivalence between the graphs $E_A$ and $E_B$.} \end{defi}
+Analogously, a {\it flow equivalence} between matrices $A$ and $B$ is defined to be a flow equivalence between the graphs $E_A$ and $E_B$.} \end{defis}

 We note that the notion of flow equivalence can be described in topological terms (see e.g. \cite{L-M}).
 The definition given here is optimal for our purposes.
 Specifically, it agrees with the topologically-based definition for essential graphs by an application of \cite[Theorem]{P-S}, \cite[Corollary 4.4.1]{W}, and \cite[Corollary 7.15]{L-M}.
 Since all graphs under consideration in our main results are essential, this particular definition of flow equivalence will serve us most efficiently.